Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So then, she can’t leave the bedroom.
 Instead, she deals with that.
 As she – to deal with the tension in her body and her mind, because she can’t release it by running and slamming things, she instead stews in the corner of the room and texts him nasty things.
 Hopefully, you can see how that is a progression.
 She has matured.
 That’s a better way of dealing with it than running from it and not continuing the conversation and possibly triggering abandonment reaction in the man.

-That’s the summary of that.
+That’s the summary of that and along the way I gave a little commentary.
 The point of this is that a lot of guys saw this as a masculine-feminine issue.
 I’m here to say: It’s not.
 The comment that I’d like to point out in the Man Up group comes from Yannick.
 This is one I’m responding to primarily.
 He says, “I have a bittersweet reaction to this video, probably because it reminds me so much of my previous relationship, and when I failed to impose.
 What I find very interesting is the imbalance of power in the relationship.”
 He’s really looking at power.

 The insecure masculine reaction is to think about power, domination, laying down rules, laying down the law, laying down ultimatums.
 That’s the man’s way of dealing with things, or that’s their fantasy: to be like the dominant man.
 That’s what they want to be.
 They think that’s what a man should be.
 He doesn’t like this.
 Yannick doesn’t like to be that way.
 Yannick seems to me like a soft-hearted guy, a tender-hearted guy.
 That’s a good thing.
 He’s a love bug or something like that.